LexiFi/dead_code_analyzer/docs/optional_arguments/code_constructs/INTERNAL_APPLICATION.md

 > [!NOTE]
 > Because the functions `min` and `max` are exported but not used outside their
-> compilation unit, the analyzer can report them, and we could simply remove
+> compilation unit, the analyzer can report them as _unused exported values_,
-> them from the `.mli`.
+> and we could simply remove them from the `.mli`.
 More details available in the
 > [Exported values](../../exported_values/EXPORTED_VALUES.md) documentation.

 Compile and analyze: